zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/02-installation-overview.md

 ### Manually Deploying to an Application Server

-Liferay DXP can be manually deployed to [Tomcat](placeholder-link), [WildFly](placeholder-link), [JBoss EAP](placeholder-link), [WebLogic](placeholder-link), or [WebSphere](placeholder-link) application servers.
+Liferay DXP can be manually deployed to [Tomcat](placeholder-link), [WildFly](placeholder-link), [JBoss EAP](placeholder-link), [WebLogic](placeholder-link), or [WebSphere](./01-installing-liferay-on-an-application-server/05-installing-liferay-on-websphere.md) application servers.

 Manual deployments require the use of the Liferay DXP `.war` file and other dependencies.
 To learn more about these files and other available Liferay DXP downloads see [Obtaining Liferay](./03-obtaining-liferay.md).

 ## Connecting a Database

 Liferay DXP has some defaults configured out of the box to enable faster demonstration - this includes using HSQL as a database.
-Connecting Liferay DXP to a database is a highly recommended step for using Liferay DXP beyond basic exploration.
+Connecting Liferay DXP to a database is required step for using Liferay DXP beyond basic exploration.
 See [Connecting a Database](./04-connecting-a-database.md) for more information.

 ## Running Liferay DXP for the First Time